antleaf/doapr/webroot/content/repositories/arxiv.md

 record_count: 'Full text : 1 878 329'
 remining_indrawn_item: Web link with metadata remains available
 repository_type: Multidisciplinary and international
+scientific_committees: |-
-scientific_committees: 'Yes : Scientific advisory board'
+  Yes : Scientific advisory board.

+  The Board is governed by Bylaws that detail its duties, composition, and operation as well as the election of its members.
 service_pricing: None
 short_name:
 status: open